translate/pootle/docs/server/commands.rst

 This is useful if you are migrating users that have already been verified, or if you want to create a superuser that can log in immediately.

-This command requires either a mandatory ``username`` argument, which should be a valid username for a user of your site, or the :option:`--all` flag if you wish to verify all users of your site.
+This command requires either mandatory ``username`` arguments, which should be valid username(s) for user(s) on your site, or the :option:`--all` flag if you wish to verify all users of your site.

+.. versionchanged:: 2.7.3 :djadmin:`verify_user` can accept multiple user
+   accounts to verify.

 .. code-block:: bash

-    $ pootle verify_user username
+    $ pootle verify_user username [username ...]

 Available options: